-Or it could be because B12 is a sexy vitamin, with hopes it may improve energy levels?
-If your not deficient, it won't do this.
+Or it could be because B12 is a sexy vitamin, with hopes it may improve energy levels.
+If you are not deficient, it won't do this.
 That said, one study from 2011 did not show that methylcobalamin reduced dementia symptoms in older adults with dementia.

 Side note.
 Does Vitamin B12 help weight loss?
 Read the review.

-One review noted NAC might help Alzheimer's disease.
+One review noted NAC might help with Alzheimer's disease.
 More research is needed though to understand this.